mancubus77/bnb-ivaiv-automation/README.md

 # Description

-Ansible playbook to interact with TM500 and E500 Test Mobile RESTful TMA Controller (RTC)
+Ansible playbook to interact with TM500 and E500 Test Mobile RESTful TMA Controller (RTC).
+Playbook accepts a list of campaigns to run and execute them sequentially.

 ## Prepare variables

-Copy `extra_vars.yml` to `localvars.yml` via `cp extra_vars.yml localvars.yml` and populate the variables
+Copy `extra_vars.yml` to `localvars.yml` via `cp extra_vars.yml localvars.yml` and populate the variables.

 ## RUN Makefile